 Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.

-• Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3)
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3)

-• Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care)
+• Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care).
+Please refer to Inpatient Hospital Care.

-- Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies
+• Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments)